peteroupc/html3dutil/doc/ShapeGroup.md

 * [getMatrix](#ShapeGroup_getMatrix)<br>Gets a copy of the transformation needed to transform this shape group's-coordinates to world coordinates.
-* [getShape](#ShapeGroup_getShape)<br>Gets the shape or shape group located in this shape group at the given index.
+* [getShape](#ShapeGroup_getShape)<br>Gets the shape or shape group located in this shape group at the specified index.
 * [getTransform](#ShapeGroup_getTransform)<br>Gets a reference to the transform used by this shape group object.
 * [getVisible](#ShapeGroup_getVisible)<br>Gets whether this shape group will be drawn on rendering.
 * [primitiveCount](#ShapeGroup_primitiveCount)<br>Gets the number of primitives (triangles, lines,